seafoxxsci/Ancestral-Blocks-Reconstruction/README.md

 ## Examples

-Here are two gene blocks that were generated through our program.
+Here are two gene blocks that were generated using ROAGUE
 1. Gene block paaABCDEFGHIJK:

 This gene block codes for genes involved in the catabolism of phenylacetate and it is not conserved between the group of studied bacteria.